 The A109C was generally similar externally to the A109A series and hard to distinguish from its predecessors.
 A medevac version, the "A109C Max", was introduced that featured big upward-opening bulged doors that allowed two stretchers to be placed across the cabin, with two medical attendants in the rear.
 The Max configuration was engineered by Custom Aircraft Completions in the US in partnership with Agusta.
 It appears that most or all A109C sales were of the A109C Max.

 * The AW109 Power has been complemented by an uprated and slightly stretched variant, the "AW109S".
-Two prototypes were built, the first flying in 2002, and certification was granted in mid-2005, with the variant promoted as the "AW109S Grand" or just "AW109 Grand".
+Two prototypes were built, the first flying in 2002, and certification was granted in mid-2005.
+It was promoted as the "AW109S Grand" or just "AW109 Grand".

 In early 2010, AgustaWestland unveiled an improved version of the Grand, the "Grand New".
-It has few if any airframe changes, but it features a substantially enhanced avionics suite, including a night vision system, terrain avoidance system, plus an improved "smart" autopilot integrated with the avionics system.
-Production has now been shifted over to the Grand New.BACK_TO_TOP
+It had few if any airframe changes, but it featured a substantially enhanced avionics suite, including a night vision system, terrain avoidance system, plus an improved "smart" autopilot integrated with the avionics system.
+The Grand New is now the current main production version.

 * Agusta promoted military variants of the A109 from the outset, but though military forces did purchase the A109A & A109A Mark II, for some time they only obtained them for the utility role, the machines having no major differences from civil versions.
 It seems the Peruvian Army did obtain 12 A109Ks, but it is unclear if these machines had any combat optimizations.